-In 2017 The International EDS Consortium (Malfait et al., 2017) proposed a revised classification of EDS which recognised 13 subtypes.
-However, since then, the EDS subtypes has grown to 14, with a new one being added in 2018 (The Ehlers-Danlos Society).
-Of the current 14 EDS variants, hypermobility is one of the most common with 35% of EDS suffers having Hypermobile Ehlers–Danlos Syndrome (hEDS; Karthikeyan and Venkat-Raman, 2018), it’s also the most problematic variant due to its similarities with HSD and chronic pain (Castori, 2016).
+In 2017, The International EDS Consortium (Malfait et al., 2017) proposed a revised classification of EDS which recognised 13 subtypes.
+However, since then, the EDS subtypes have grown to 14, with a new one being added in 2018 (The Ehlers-Danlos Society).
+Of the current 14 EDS variants, hypermobility is one of the most common with 35% of people with EDS having Hypermobile Ehlers–Danlos Syndrome (hEDS; Karthikeyan and Venkat-Raman, 2018), it’s also the most problematic variant due to its similarities with HSD and chronic pain (Castori, 2016).

 To find out more about these different subtypes, click here.

 According to The Ehlers-Danlos Society, HSD is a disorder that’s diagnosed when there are musculoskeletal issues with joint hypermobility and joint instability, such as joint point and ease of dislocations, that can’t be explained by EDS or other heritable connective tissue disorders.
 The hypermobility found in HSD can be the result of injury or age and can be generalised or localised to one or a number of joints.